DHCP Snooping

 -

 Rate-limit set too low.
 If you rate-limit DHCP to 5 pps and the DHCP server tries to renew dozens of leases simultaneously, the switch starts dropping legitimate traffic.
-Default 100 pps is usually fine.
+(Default behavior is no rate-limit until you configure

 Not pairing it with DAI / IPSG.
 DHCP Snooping by itself only stops rogue servers.
 Real defense in depth requires Dynamic ARP Inspection (blocks ARP poisoning) and IP Source Guard (blocks IP spoofing) — both depend on the snooping binding table.